mmoundraty/CSE-110-LAB-1/index.md

 ![This is my favorite picture](https://sdzwildlifeexplorers.org/sites/default/files/2017-07/pandas-closeup.jpg)

-*Hello Welcome to my Webpage*
+*Hello Welcome to my Webpage.
+I'm Mitchell Moundraty, a 2nd-year computer science major at Sixth College.
+I like to play instruments and video games in my free time.*

-> I'm Mitchell Moundraty, a 2nd-year computer science major at Sixth College.
-I like to play instruments and video games in my free time.
+> "Spinjitzu is inside of each and everyone of you but it will only be unlocked when the key is ready to be found."-Sensei Wu

 Here's a piece of code
 ```